Instability cascades in crumpling mylar sheets follow a log-Poisson statistic

-We already have found direct evidence for RD and log-Poisson statistic in various disordered materials such as in experiments and simulations on spin glasses \cite{Sibani06a,Sibani18} and on colloids \cite{Yunker09,Robe16}, as well as in simulations of granular piles \cite{GB20}.
-(See summary in Sec.
-I of the supplement.)
-With the experimental data and the MD implementation of the model that the authors of Ref.~\citep{Shohat23} have generously provided in their supplemental material, we also reproduced the main features of RD for crumpling, such as the hyperbolic deceleration of event rates, as discussed in Fig. \ref{fig:Decay}, and the log-Poisson distributions in the variable $\Delta\ln t_{i}$, as shown in Fig. \ref{fig:logPoissonCrumble}, and their collapse with system size (inset there).
+With the experimental data and the MD implementation of the bistable model that the authors of Ref.~\citep{Shohat23} have generously provided in their supplemental material, we also reproduced the main features of RD for crumpling.
+In particular, we directly measured the hyperbolic deceleration of the experimental event rates, as discussed in Fig. \ref{fig:Decay}.
+With the bistable model, we obtain the log-Poisson distributions in the variable $\Delta\ln t_{i}$ up to $\ln\left(1+\Delta t_{i}/t_{i}\right)\approx6$, i.e., $\Delta t_{i}/t_{i}\approx400$, and their collapse with system size, as shown in Fig. \ref{fig:logPoissonCrumble}.
+(Details of our simulations are provided in the Appendix.)
 Note that this result is inconsistent with the trap model cited in Ref.~\citep{Shohat23} as well as with the alternative prediction given in Ref.~\citep{Lahini23} of a Poissonian exponential distribution for $\Delta t_{i}/t_{i}$ derived from the theory in Ref.~\citep{Amir2012}, which merely coincides with the actual log-Poisson statistic for $\Delta t_{i}/t_{i}\ll1$.